Robert-Nickel/lightbulb-learning/app/README.md

 ### Developing tables
 1. Change everything directly on your local supabase.
-2. Commit the changes with `supabase db commit what-you-did-goes-here`.
+2. Commit the changes with `supabase db commit what_you_did_goes_here`.
 It shows up in the migrations folder now.
 3. Run `supabase db reset` to verify that the new migration does not generate errors.
 4. Generate the models in the frontend by executing `npm run genTypes`.
 5. Add the constants and functions you need in `src/lib/supabaseClient.ts`.